Prevention and Treatment of Cardiomyopathy

 Medications

 Many medications are used to treat cardiomyopathy.
-Your health care professional may prescribe medicines to:
+Depending on the type of cardiomyopathy, your health care professional may prescribe medicines to:

 Procedures for cardiomyopathy